-Those who wish to leave a life of exploitation face many barriers even if there is no coercion.
-These can include inadequate housing, limited economic resources, waiting lists for treatment and a lack of social supports.
-The good news is that many young people are able to make a new life for themselves with appropriate interventions such as emergency relief, addictions treatment, transitional housing, employment programs, trauma counseling, life skills coaching, support groups and education.
+Those who wish to escape exploitation face many barriers, even if there is no coercion.
+These can include inadequate housing, poverty, waiting lists for treatment and a lack of social supports.
+Despite these barriers, many individuals have been able to create a new life for themselves with appropriate interventions such as emergency relief, addictions treatment, transitional housing, employment programs, trauma counseling, life skills coaching, support groups and education.

-The Edmonton Police Service works collaboratively with many Non-Government Agencies that offer support to people leaving the Sex Trade.
+The Edmonton Police Service works collaboratively with community partners that offer support to people leaving the cycle of sexual exploitation:

 - Métis Child and Family Services Society